ltrybuch/lib-themisui/themis_components/thLazy/readme.md

 If you want to lazy load some content `th-lazy` is the directive for you.
 It is a pretty simple wrapper around `ng-include` with the addition of a visual indicator that something is loading.

-`th-lazy` accepts a URL of where it will fetch its inner content from.
+`th-lazy` accepts a `src` URL of where it will fetch its inner content from.

 ## Usage